Bharat0014/HGCal-ValidDetId-SQLite/README.md

 2. **Run Fireworks for Visualization**

-Use the generated geometry file along with your simulation output (`step3.root`) to launch the Fireworks GUI and visualize the raw `DetId`s.
+Use the generated geometry file along with your simulation output (`step3.root`) to launch the Fireworks GUI and visualize the raw `DetIds`.

 #### Command: